NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 <a name="get-descendants"/>

 ### Get descendants

+`ConceptTests.getDescendants()` - Return concept descendants information for a given terminology and code.

 Return concept descendants information for a given terminology and code.
 The call can be constrained by a maxLevel to prevent going deeper than a certain amount.